Expressions

 - Compound literals - even when values are constant expressions.

-It’s possible to limit the length of included with the optional second parameter.
+It's possible to limit the length of what is included using the optional second parameter.

 Usually it's a compile time error if the file can't be included, but sometimes it's useful to only optionally include it.
 If this is desired, declare the left hand side an Optional: